-The initial explosion occurred at 12:00 SET.
+The initial explosion occurred on August 23rd, 2946 at 12:00 SET.
 The corresponding echo carried through the biodome in Jata, alerting everyone that something was terribly wrong.
 Stunned Citizens and civilians gathered to gawk as first responders scanned the rubble for survivors.
 Shortly after the Spectrum began to broadcast live footage to the rest of Davien System, a second and third explosion shook the enclosure.
 The strategically placed charges inflicted critical damage to the biodome’s structural integrity, causing it to collapse and kill thousands below.

 The explosions shocked the UPE, which had just survived the First Tevarin War.
 The public was terrified that a Tevarin sleeper cell was responsible for the attack, but it was not long before Advocacy investigators declared otherwise.
 Analysis revealed the bomb components were Xi’An in origin.

 On the day of the “Atrocity at Jata,” Ivar Messer, at the time the High-General, was actively campaigning for an initiative to eliminate the UPE’s governing triumvirate and consolidate power into a single office.
 He claimed the Tribunal system was a toothless, outdated, ineffectual system where every issue was obsessively discussed without any clear direction or resolution.
 He believed that ultimately the decision needed to come down to one person, a Prime Citizen who would be able to guide Humanity out from the mire of bureaucracy.